standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 - RustHorn:
   [repository][RustHorn],
   [paper][matsushita:esop:2020]
+- Seer:
+  [repository][Seer]
 - SMACK:
   [website](https://smackers.github.io),
   [repository][SMACK],
   [paper][baranowski:atva:2018]

-I should also mention [Miri] ([paper][jung:popl:2020]).
-Miri is not a formal verification tool but it can be used to detect undefined behaviour and it is important in defining what "unsafe" Rust is and is not allowed to do.
-And I should mention [Sealed Rust] which is
-"Ferrous System's plan to qualify the Rust
-Language and Compiler for use in the Safety Critical domain."
+There are also some interpreters, tools and libraries that are not formal verification tools but that are relevant – I mention these at the end.

 _Before I go any further, I should probably add a disclaimer: